 How to Care for Your Bloodstone Jewelry

-With no cleavage, a hardness of 6.5 to 7, and tough tenacity, bloodstones make excellent gemstones for any jewelry type.
-Thus, this gem requires no special care and can handle mechanical cleaning.
-Nevertheless, mild detergent, warm water, and a soft brush are a good choice for cleaning.
+Bloodstones require no special care and can handle mechanical cleaning.
+Nevertheless, mild detergent, warm water, and a soft brush are a good choice for cleaning, especially if these stones are set with other types of gems.